zehaochen19/vanilla-lang/README.md

 - Strong type inference
   - Only polymorphic and recursive bindings need annotations
 - Algebraic data types
-- Pattern matching
 - Simplicity
   - Only foralls`∀` and arrows`→` are built-in types
-  - All regular types such as `Unit` and `Bool` can be declared as ADT and eliminated by pattern matching
+  - All regular types such as `Unit` and `Bool` can be declared as ADT and eliminated by `case` expression

 ## Defects